uchicago-dsi/debit-scrapers/services/extract/README.md

 - Data from the PostgreSQL database is persisted in the Docker volume `pgdata`, which is saved under `extract` and ignored by Git.
 NOTE: Because the service's Docker containers run as the root user, you will need to assign yourself ownership of the directory if you'd like to manually delete or modify it (e.g., `sudo chown -R $(id -un):$(id -gn) .`, assuming `extract` is your current working directory).

-- For all commands, pgAdmin is provided as a GUI for the PostgreSQL databases.
+- When running the scraper network, pgAdmin is provided as a GUI for the PostgreSQL database.
 To use pgAdmin, navigate to localhost:443 in a web browser, select "Servers" from the dropdown in the lefthand sidebar, click on the database you would like to inspect, and then log in with the password `postgres` when prompted.
 Browse tables through the interface and query data using raw SQL statements.

+- The final size of the Docker image for the scrapers is quite large (around 1GB) because Playwright and its dependencies are downloaded and installed.

 #### Build Image

-Builds a Docker image of the scrapers, which was architected as a Django project utilizing Django REST Framework.
+Builds a Docker image of the scrapers, architected as a Django project utilizing Django REST Framework.

-WARNING: Playwright and its dependencies are downloaded and installed, so the image is large (around 1GB).

 ```bash
 make build-scrapers